emrgncr/comp201_notes/lec24.md

 }
 ```

-Here, because the string changes, gcc can't move strlen outside of the loop.
+Here, because the string (possibly) changes, gcc can't move strlen outside of the loop.

 ## Optimizing the code

 - Explore various optimizations to reduce instruction count and runtime.
     - More efficent big-O
+    - Explore other ways to reduce instruction time
         - Use callgrind to find bottlenecks
-    TODO
+        - Optimize with -O2 and -O3

 ### Compiler optimization

 Why not just compile with -O2?